 Administrative offices are housed at the Washington Street Campus in the city of Amarillo, Potter County, Texas.

 AC offers 143 degree and certificate programs.

-Fall 2013 academic enrollment is 10,824, and an additional 25,000 area residents are taking advantage of AC's plentiful assortment of professional development and personal enrichment courses under the umbrella of Continuing Education.
+Fall 2013 academic enrollment was 10,824, and an additional 25,000 area residents took advantage of AC's plentiful assortment of professional development and personal enrichment courses under the umbrella of Continuing Education.

 Ellen Green, chief communication officer: 806-371-5131

 In case of severe weather, an announcement about closing Amarillo College campuses for the day can be found by 6:30am on AC’s website, AskAC phone lines and in an “everyone” Outlook e-mail.
 The media will also be notified.
 If there is no announcement, campus is open.

 Decisions on canceling night classes will be made by 3pm in the afternoon and any closings will be announced on AC’s website, myAC, AskAC phone lines and in an “everyone” Outlook e-mail.
 Again, if there is no announcement, campus is open.